 What is iCloud?

-To set up iCloud on your iOS device, Apple TV, or Windows computer, see the Apple Support article Set up iCloud on your iPhone, iPad, or iPod touch.
+To set up iCloud on your iOS or iPadOS device, Apple TV, or Windows computer, see Sign in to iCloud on all your devices in the iCloud User Guide.

-Here are some ways you can use iCloud.
+Here are some ways you can use iCloud on your Mac.

 All your photos and videos.
 Always available.

-iCloud Photos securely stores all your photos and videos and keeps them up to date on your Mac, your iOS devices, Apple TV, and iCloud.com.
-Any edits you make in the Photos app are automatically updated everywhere.
-And with Shared Albums, it’s easy to share photos and videos with the people you choose and invite them to add photos, videos, and comments to your shared albums.
+iCloud Photos securely stores your photos and videos and lets you access them on all your devices and on the web at iCloud.com.
+With Shared Albums, it’s easy to share photos and videos with the people you choose and invite them to add photos, videos, and comments to your shared albums.
 Learn more about Photos.

-Share music, books, apps, and more with your family
+Share music, books, apps, subscriptions, and more with your family

 Your favorite apps are even better with iCloud

-Keep your mail, calendars, notes, contacts, reminders, messages, news, stocks, and HomeKit accessories settings up to date using the apps on your Mac, iOS devices, and iCloud.com.
+Keep your mail, calendars, notes, contacts, reminders, messages, and more in sync across all your devices.
 Learn more about the apps included on your Mac.